 Refining My Direction

-I've been coaching teams in agile development for nearly ten years.
+As I write this in 2009, I've been coaching teams in agile development for nearly ten years.
 (September is my ten-year anniversary.)
 Since the beginning, I've been fortunate to work with a lot of teams who wanted to be great, and I think I've been successful in helping many of them do so.
 In the last several years, though, Agile has become more popular.
 The market has grown, but the number of organizations willing to be great has shrunk.
 The emphasis has shifted from "be great" to "be Agile."
 And that's too bad.
 As much as I like it, there's really no point in Agile for the sake of Agile.

 Worse, with so many organizations interested in "being Agile" rather than "being great," a whole industry is springing up around providing watered-down, non-threatening, non-boat-rocking (and non-functioning) Agile.
 If the point is to Be Agile, there's no need for Agile to actually work.
 Sell a certificate and walk away.
 Everyone's happy, right?
 Right?